 At the boundary between science and action, David works to integrate conservation and development through inclusive blue economy principles and links provided by global sustainability goals and targets.
-He works from the local scale, through fostering innovative action to promote sustainability, through regional scale alignment and integration such as in the Northern Mozambique Channel, to global scales of bringing knowledge and local-regional practice into decision-making circles.
-2020 will be a critical year for ocean, biodiversity and climate targets in global conventions, and David is engaged in multiple processes (see expert groups) to bring coral reef science and learning into these global fora.
+He works from the local scale, through fostering innovative action to promote sustainability, through regional scale alignment and integration, to global scales, bringing knowledge and local-regional practice into decision-making contexts.
+David serves on the Earth Commission (2019-2022), contributing to describing a ‘safe and just corridor’ into the future, for people and planet.

 Coral reefs are iconic, yet local to global pressures on them are worsening, and taking them to the brink of collapse.
 Reaching out to non-scientists and the public is essential to create the change needed for sustainability.
 David has contributed in multiple fora such as The Conversation Africa, the Guardian/Observer, major TV (South African Broadcasting Company, Al Jazheera, BBC) and film (e.g. Vamizi, Cradle of Coral; Chasing Coral; Blue in Focus).

 Mid-2022 – ongoing work on global science-policy processes – biodiversity, coral reefs, climate, sustainability.

 Moran of the Burning Spear, December 2021 – awarded by Kenya’s President, for work on ocean sustainability issues in national and international fora.

 Coral Reef Conservation Award, 2022 – awarded by the International Coral Reef Society, in recognition of a regionally or globally significant contribution to the protection of coral reefs.